-Before you explore the Imago web portal, this section explains the overall concept of Imago.
+Before you explore the Imago web portal by viewing images, this section explains the overall concept of Imago and provides an introduction to the Imago interface.

 With Imago it is only a single camera click to:

 - Capture images and label with Hole ID and depths.

 - Crop Core and Chip tray images to downhole depth registered images.